randyajackson/Conves-Hull-Exercise/README.md

 It determines the convex hull of a user-defined set of points.
 Used JSXGraph library for visual display of graph and tracking of points.

-More info about Graham's Scan algorithm can be found hereL https://en.wikipedia.org/wiki/Graham_scan
+More info about Graham's Scan algorithm can be found here: https://en.wikipedia.org/wiki/Graham_scan

 Link: